Robert De Niro as Sam “Ace” Rothstein, Vegas casino manager and mob associate

 Go Big or Go Home

-As I mentioned, you’d be doing Ace Rothstein proud by lounging poolside at a Vegas casino like the Riviera, taking occasional drags from your cigarette.
+As I mentioned, you’d be doing Ace Rothstein proud by lounging poolside at a Vegas casino like the now-demolished Riviera, taking occasional drags from your cigarette.
 Ace’s brand in the film is Dunhill International Full-Flavor.
 As one would expect of a man in duds like these, they are overpriced luxury cigarettes from England.
 They were also favored by guys like Hunter S. Thompson and John Lennon.
 Good luck finding them nowadays; only speciality tobacconists (and the occasional corner stores) carry them.

 If you’re looking for something to listen to while channeling Ace, look no further than Louis Prima, one of the ultimate Vegas entertainers.
 Prima and his group, often featuring his wife Keely Smith and bandleader Sam Butera, entertained audiences for years with energetic renditions of classic songs.
 He avoided the parody style of guys like Spike Jones while never getting too Sinatra serious for nightclub crowds.